mathchou/amend821/README.md

 # Create docassemble docker server on home computer

-We will start from scratch in this secttion
+We will start from scratch in this section

+## Computer configuration help

+  - In order to stop docker from taking all the RAM, see here: [Useful links:
+Freeing up RAM from vmmem](https://stackoverflow.com/questions/64165192/stopping-vmmem-from-using-ram).

+## Starting the container and server

   1. We want to start a container with a persistent volume to export data.
 See [https://docassemble.org/docs/docker.html#persistent](https://docassemble.org/docs/docker.html#persistent)
      - Code to run: `docker run --env-file=C:/Users/mokec/PycharmProjects/Ammendment_821/env.list -v dabackup:/usr/share/docassemble/backup -d -p 80:80 -p 443:443 --name amend821host --restart always --stop-timeout 600 jhpyle/docassemble`